javierinf/sfpd/sfpd/sfpd_res/README.md

 ```
 This will create a view named `crimes_aggregrate`
 ### incident_ts
-This column was calculated using this expression which eliminates the decimal part resulting by dividing the num of minutes by 15:
+This column was calculated using this straightforward expression
 ```sql
 date_trunc('hour', incident_datetime) +
 date_part('minute', incident_datetime)::INT / 15 * INTERVAL '15 min'
 ```
 ### incident_categories
-Was created by concatenating all the unique values on a string, grouped by `incident_id`
+Was created by concatenating all the unique values on a string with double pipes
 ```sql
     array_to_string(array_agg(incident_category::text),'||')
 ```